Emergent Analogical Reasoning in Transformers

 \section{The Mechanism of Analogy in Transformer}

 We next examine how Transformer models implement analogical reasoning mechanistically.
-We consider analogical mappings of the form $e_t = \mathcal{F}(e_s),$ with $e_s \in \mathcal{E}_1$ and $e_t \in \mathcal{E}_2$.
-Our analysis decomposes the realization of analogy into two components, illustrated in \autoref{fig:mech_analogy}. \textbf{(1) Structural alignment in the embedding space.} The relational structure of each category is captured in the embedding space. \textbf{(2) Functor Application.} Attention mechanisms enable the functor token $f$ to retrieve information about the source entity $e_s$.
+We consider analogical mappings of the form with $e_s \in \mathcal{E}_1$ and $e_t \in \mathcal{E}_2$.
+Our analysis decomposes the realization of analogy into two components, illustrated in \autoref{fig:mech_analogy}.

+\textbf{(1) Structural alignment in the embedding space.} The relational structure of each category is captured in the embedding space. \textbf{(2) Functor Application.} Attention mechanisms enable the functor token $f$ to retrieve information about the source entity $e_s$.
 Specifically, $f$ attends to $e_s$ and writes information about $e_s$ into the representation at the position of $f$.
 Residual connections integrate the retrieved information with the representation of $f$.
-When the embedding space is well structured as in (1), this integration realizes a vector arithmetic of the form, $e_t \approx e_s + f,$ allowing the model to predict the correct target entity.
+When the embedding space is well structured as in (1), this integration realizes a vector arithmetic of the form,

+allowing the model to predict the correct target entity.
 In the following subsections, we quantify structural alignment using Dirichlet Energy (\Cref{subsec:energy}), analyze the implementation of functor application in Transformer~(\Cref{subsec:functor_apply}).